nsg-ethz/Sustainable-Computing-Taxonomy/taxonomy-description.md

 #### Agent

-The agents capable of
-performing countermeasures are, in principle, the same as those involved in causing sustainability problems—users, developers, en- gineers, providers, policy-makers, and others.
-However, not all agents who contribute to a problem are equally positioned to inter- vene.
+The **agents** capable of performing **countermeasures** are, in principle, the same as those involved in causing sustainability problems—users, developers, engineers, providers, policy-makers, and others.
+However, not all agents who contribute to a problem are equally positioned to intervene.
 Performing a countermeasure requires not just involvement, but also the capacity to act effectively and responsibly.
-Some agents are particularly well-situated to drive change due to their structural role or access to key decisions—for instance, infra- structure providers, product owners, or regulatory bodies.
-Others may play a supporting or enabling role, such as end users who re- spond to better defaults, or engineers who highlight opportunities for improvement.
+Some agents are particularly well-situated to drive change due to their structural role or access to key decisions—for instance, infrastructure providers, product owners, or regulatory bodies.
+Others may play a supporting or enabling role, such as end users who respond to better defaults, or engineers who highlight opportunities for improvement.
 In many cases, effective countermeasures depend on coordination across multiple agent types.
-Thus, while any agent can in principle contribute to a more sustainable computing ecosys- tem, their actual capacity to intervene varies widely.
+Thus, while any agent can in principle contribute to a more sustainable computing ecosystem, their actual capacity to intervene varies widely.

 Recognizing these differences is essential when evaluating the feasibility, scope, and responsibility of potential countermeasures.
 In any case, agents need to be informed, motivated, and able to make a change.

 #### Action

 ##### Domain

-Similar to other fields of climate action, there are several ways to achieve change:
+Similar to other fields, potentional **actions** may fall into different **domains**:

+> TODO:
+> - Make the description complete sentences.

 |Term|Description|
 |:---|:---|